-The school takes its compliance with the Data Protection Act 1998 (updated December 2020) seriously.
-Please refer to the Data Encryption Policy and the Acceptable Use Policy for further details.
+The school takes its compliance with the Data Protection Act 1998 (updated 2020) seriously.
+Please refer to the ICT Acceptable Use Policy for further details.

 Staff and pupils are expected to save all data relating to their work to their Chromebook or PC or to the school's central server / Google Drive Account.